section-engineering-education/engineering-education/content/articles/save-and-load-stacked-ensembles-in-onnx/index.md

 - Importing and preparing the data.
 - Building and evaluating the classifier.
 - Serializing the model to ONNX format.
-- Loading the model using ONNX runtime inference session.
+- Loading the model using the ONNX runtime inference session.

 ### Prerequisites
 - Basic knowledge of Python.
-- Machine learning model building, evaluation and validation in Scikit-Learn.
+- Machine learning model building, evaluation, and validation in Scikit-Learn.
 - Basic data manipulation skills.
-- Python (with `pip`, `numpy`, `pandas`, and `sklearn`) installed on your computer, or an online environment like Google Colab or Kaggle.
+- Python (with `pip`, `numpy`, `pandas`, and `sklearn`) installed on your computer or an online environment like Google Colab or Kaggle.

 ### Goal
 In this article, you will learn how to:
 - Install ONNX and `onnxruntime`
-- Determine the ONNX input initial types .
+- Determine the ONNX input initial types.
 - Serializing and saving a stacked ensemble to ONNX format.
 - Loading it to production using an ONNX runtime inference session.